The OBR’s formal rights and responsibilities are outlined in four documents:

 The Charter for Budget Responsibility sets out the OBR’s remit, how it is to perform its duties, the required content of its key publications and the arrangements for determining the timing of its forecasts and other key publications.
 It also sets out the Government’s fiscal targets and has therefore been updated a number of times in recent years.
 The October 2015 update introduced the requirement for the OBR to produce a report on fiscal risks every two years and formalised the requirement to report on trends in welfare spending each year.
 All previous versions of the Charter are available at the bottom of this page.

 The OBR’s governance and management arrangements are set out in greater detail in a Framework document drawn up by the Treasury and agreed with the OBR.
 This describes the purposes of the OBR, how it is accountable to Parliament and the Chancellor, its governance and structure, the responsibilities of the accounting officer, the content of the annual report, the audit arrangements, and its managements and budgeting processes.
-The Framework document was reviewed and amended in May 2014.
-The previous version is available at the bottom of this page.
+The Framework document was reviewed and amended in May 2014 and again in March 2019.
+The previous versions are available at the bottom of this page.

 Memorandum of Understanding